What is hypothyroidism?

 Your doctor will prescribe levothyroxine, a synthetic version of the thyroxine produced by the thyroid gland.
 Levothyroxine is very pure, and has negligible side-effects when taken in the correct dose.

-Levothyroxine doses are dependent upon the person’s body weight.
-Most patients require between 100 and 150 micrograms a day, but the dose can be lower than 75 micrograms or up to 300 micrograms a day, depending on your needs.
+Levothyroxine doses are dependent upon the person’s body weight and their blood test results.
+Most patients require between 100 and 150mcg a day, but the dose can be lower than 75mcg or up to 300mcg a day, depending on your needs.
 If you have severe hypothyroidism or are at risk of heart problems you can expect your doctor to start cautiously and increase the dose gradually.
 Patience is needed as it can take several months before you feel better and for the thyroid function tests to return to normal or be judged satisfactory by your doctor.
-During this period you will have regular thyroid function tests, usually every six to eight weeks.
+During this period you will have regular thyroid function tests, usually every six to eight weeks, and your dose may need to be adjusted according to the results of the tests.

 Levothyroxine is best taken in the morning, with water, on an empty stomach, at least half an hour before eating and drinking anything.
 It is also best taken at least four hours apart from calcium, iron, cholesterol-lowering drugs (cholestyramine, colestipol), and multivitamin tablets, as these too can decrease absorption.
-Grapefruit on the other hand is known to increase the absorption of levothyroxine due to increased acid in the stomach.
+Grapefruit on the other hand is known to increase the absorption of levothyroxine as it increases acidity in the stomach.
 There are a number of other drugs that interact with levothyroxine.
-Always check with your doctor or pharmacy if you are on any other prescription or over-the-counter medication.
+Always check with your doctor or pharmacy if you are on any other prescription or over the counter medication.

 It is easy to miss a levothyroxine tablet, but because your body has a big reservoir of thyroxine, you will not notice a difference.
 However, it is important to take the tablets consistently every day as this can affect your blood test results and your health.
 Try and devise a system to help you take them every day.